Share Incentive Plan

 Employee’s tax position

 Employees invest their pre-tax salary to buy partnership shares.
-No income tax or NIC is due where shares are held in the trust for at least five years.
+No income tax or NIC is due if shares are held in the trust for at least five years.
 There is also no charge if the shares are released sooner in the cases of certain good leavers.

-If the employee releases the shares from the SIP trust on/after the five-year maturity date and sells on the same day, no capital gains tax (CGT) will be due.
+If the employee releases the shares from the SIP trust on or after the five-year maturity date and sells on the same day, no capital gains tax (CGT) will be due.
 The shares can be held in the SIP trust indefinitely (provided the employment does not cease) and there should be no liability to CGT while that they remain in the trust.
 The CGT base cost of shares withdrawn from the trust is the market value of the shares withdrawn.

 Any increase in the value of shares after they are withdrawn from the trust until sale is liable to CGT subject to the availability of the annual allowance and all usual reliefs to reduce or extinguish the capital gain.
 Transfers into an ISA are permitted to shelter further capital gains.
+Employees can transfer up to £20,000 per annum of SIP shares into a stocks and shares individual savings Account.
+The value of the shares transferred will count towards the employee’s personal £20,000 ISA investment limit for that year.

 Withdrawal of shares within three years